A forthcoming book by Andris Zimelis, Ph.D.

 The bowling alley may not come back.
 The conversation can.

-Get Chapter 1 + Week 1
+Get the preview + Week 1